-It is difficult to be precise about the impact of the Code and the Ombudsman on prices, competition and competitiveness in grocery products.
-The details of the Code have to be decided in view of the various consultation questions some of which were discussed above.
+It is difficult to be precise about the impact of the Code and the Ombudsman on prices and competition in grocery products.
+The details of the Code have to be decided in view of the various consultation questions which are set out in Box 1 above.
 Once those decisions have been made, there will be issues surrounding the propensity of suppliers to complain and the Ombudsman to initiate its own inquiries, by, for example, carefully examining the contract between grocery undertakings.
 In view of these uncertainties any conclusions must, of necessity, be somewhat tentative.

-Administrative and Compliance Costs
+Administrative & Compliance Costs